University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 > Uniqueness was initially introduced to measure the reliability of ungapped short read alignment with a read aligned in full length.
 It is not a proper concept for generic alignments.
 For generic alignments, what is much more useful is mapping quality, first introduced in my maq paper.
 Mapping quality is phred-scaled probability of the alignment being wrong.
 It unambiguously measures the alignment reliability in a universal way.

 There are some issues in how `MAPQ` is implemented in [some alignment algorithms](https://sequencing.qcfail.com/articles/mapq-values-are-really-useful-but-their-implementation-is-a-mess/), but generally it can be used to filter out ambiguously aligned reads that are often found in repetitive regions.
+(STAR aligner MAPQ values in the range 0-3 use a modified scoring scheme and indicate multi mapping.)

 Now that we know what mapping quality is, we can use the `-q` parameter from `samtools view` to filter out any reads that are less than a specific mapping quality.
 What mapping quality is a good number to use?